 On 2 large baking sheets lined with parchment paper, lay out all of the nuts and seeds (except the hemp seeds) in a single flat layer.
 Bake for 12 minutes until just starting to turn golden.

 Pour all of the toasted nuts and seeds into a large, heat-safe bowl.
 Add the hemp seeds and mulberries or goji berries.
 Mix well and set aside.
-Leave one sheet of parchment paper on one of the baking sheets and reserve the second parchment paper on the side.
+Leave one sheet of parchment paper on one of the baking sheets.
+Reserve the second parchment paper on the side.
 Set both aside.

-In a small saucepan, combine the maple syrup, date syrup, and salt, and bring to a boil over medium high heat.
+In a small saucepan, combine the maple syrup, date syrup, and salt.
+Bring to a boil over medium high heat.
 Stir occasionally for 5 minutes.

-Working quickly but carefully, remove the mixture from the heat and immediately pour over the nuts and use a rubber spatula to quickly mix and then lay out flat on the parchment-lined baking sheet.
+Working quickly but carefully, remove the mixture from the heat.
+Immediately pour over the nuts and use a rubber spatula to quickly mix.
+Then, lay out flat on the parchment-lined baking sheet.

 Use the second parchment sheet to push down the mixture into about 1 inch (2.5cm) high single flat rectangular shaped layer.
 Remove the top sheet and let the nut mixture cool and harden for 30 minutes.

-If desired, before you drizzle the chocolate over the top, you can dip the bottom of each nut bar in chocolate, to make a chocolate bottom, about ¼ inch (6mm) thick.
+If desired, before you drizzle the chocolate over the top, you can dip the bottom of each dark chocolate and nut bar in chocolate, to make a chocolate bottom, about ¼ inch (6mm) thick.
 Return each bar to the parchment paper, and then drizzle the remaining chocolate over the top.